vital-software/monofo-buildkite-plugin/docs/artifacts.md

  - a list of glob expressions, or
  - a file containing a list of paths to include

+The glob expressions and paths must be relative, and point to locations below the working directory.
+Intermediate directories between the working directory and the target paths will be included in the archive as (otherwise empty) placeholder structure.

 Passing `-` as the file to read from will cause `upload` to read the list of files from `stdin` - this allows e.g. using `find -print0` to produce a list of matching files to upload.